Coz3erz/Visor/README.md

-this game is really unfinished , don't expect much :3

 # how to play

 1) if you do not have GODOT engine 4.6.1 stable , download it from the official GODOT website > https://godotengine.org/